Collin Veijer

-Collin Veijer (born 19 February 2005) is a Dutch Grand Prix motorcycle racer who competes in the 2025 Moto2 World Championship for Red Bull KTM Ajo.
+Collin Veijer (born 19 February 2005) is a Dutch Grand Prix motorcycle racer who competes in the Moto2 World Championship for Red Bull KTM Ajo, having raced for the same team in 2025.

+Veijer has previously raced in the Moto3 World Championship in 2023 and 2024, and is a double Grand Prix winner of the same category.

 Career

 Early career

 Veijer was born in Staphorst, Netherlands, and started riding minibikes from a young age, winning the Dutch Minibike Championship at the age of 8.
 He was selected to compete in the Red Bull MotoGP Rookies Cup in 2020, and finished tenth in the overall standings in his debut season.
 He also participated in the European Talent Cup where he finished 16th overall, with two top-ten finishes.

 In 2021, Veijer faced his second Red Bull MotoGP Rookies Cup season, and finished 12th, after missing two races at the Red Bull Ring round.
 That same year, he also competed in the FIM CEV Moto3 Junior World Championship, where he finished 15th.

 Veijer finished as runner-up in his final 2022 Red Bull MotoGP Rookies Cup season in 2022, with a total of three wins and six podiums.
 He also competed in the FIM JuniorGP World Championship, where he clinched two victories and a total of three podiums.